|

 roman surround both arguments.

-annotate options that take optional arguments or options
+easily be used to annotate options that take optional

-whose arguments have internal structure (such as a mixture
+structure (such as a mixture of literal and variable

-of literal and variable components).
-One could work around
+components).
+One could work around these limitations with

 .PD [vertical-space]

-Configure the amount of vertical space between paragraphs
+Define the vertical space between paragraphs or

-or (sub)sections.
+(sub)sections.
 The optional argument vertical-space

 specifies the amount; the default scaling unit is “v”.

-default value; see subsection “Horizontal and vertical
+value; see subsection “Horizontal and vertical spacing”

-spacing” above.
+above.

 Use of this presentation-oriented macro is deprecated.
 It